Testing ROI

 For websites, frequent downtimes can negatively affect search engine rankings.
 Search engines prioritize reliable websites, so repeated downtimes can lead to a drop in organic traffic.
 Related to marketing, if the organization is running campaigns that direct to the website but the website is down, that is also lost revenue for the business.

-Cost of Downtime for an Application During a Major Event Like Black Friday
+How Downtime Impacts You During Major Events Like Black Friday

 Downtime for an application, especially on a day as critical as Black Friday or a concert, can have significant financial and reputational consequences for businesses.
 Here's a breakdown of potential costs.